Close Banner

 Even though no scary monsters are out during the day, except for the likes of Beetlejuice, Frankenstein and Monster Minions, there are some scary props you cannot avoid.
 We get a lot of questions about what the park is like during the day.

-Universal Studios Hollywood Halloween Horror Nights - Props
+Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights 2026 — Little Cocina HHN sign

-Every day of the season from Sept.
-5 through Nov.
-3, you'll encounter props from Halloween Horror Nights — something to consider for trips during September and October (as well as reduced park hours) with kids.
+Every day of the season during regular park hours from Sept.
+3 through Nov.
+1, you'll encounter props from Halloween Horror Nights — something to consider for trips during September and October (as well as reduced park hours) with kids.

 Follow these rules and tips, and you will survive Halloween Horror Nights at Universal Studios Hollywood.
 Most of all, have fun!